-F.4 TE WHAKAATU I NGĀ WHAKAĀRO WHAIARO KI TE MAREA | EXPRESSING PERSONAL VIEWS PUBLICLY they do not purport to talk on behalf of the Council, if permission to speak on behalf of the authority has not been given to them,
+F.4 TE WHAKAATU I NGĀ WHAKAĀRO WHAIARO KI TE MAREA | EXPRESSING PERSONAL VIEWS PUBLICLY

 Members, except when authorised to speak on behalf of the Council, will make it clear, when speaking to the media, on social media, or in hui and presentations, that statements reflect their personal view.
 Members must adhere to the Council's Media Communications Protocol.